collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 - Kym Pagel

 ## Goal
-Build a streamlined and easy to use workflow for expressed variants from RNAseq to the clinic
+Build a streamlined and easy to use workflow for reporting expressed variants from RNAseq to the clinic

 ### Flowchart